Family and personal history

 Contact the Community and Personal Histories' team on 1800 650 230 to help you find out:

 - how you might be connected to a certain place.

-Alternatively, you can submit an enquiry form.
+Alternatively, you can submit an online enquiry:

 The Queensland Government is one of the custodians of historical information about Aboriginal and Torres Strait Islander peoples.

 This information exists because of the control past Queensland governments had over Aboriginal and Torres Strait Islander people's lives.
 Administration of the 'Protection Acts' such as the Aboriginals and Protection and the Restriction of Sale of Opium Act 1897 led to a high volume of records being created up until the mid-1980s.